-To calculate the Gross domestic product, Multiply the Value of Goods and services with quantity produced.
+To calculate the Gross domestic product, Multiply the Value of Goods and services with the quantity produced.

 - Base Year: It is a standard previous year in which no major economic changes have taken place.

-The Real Gross domestic product is also referred to as calculation of Gross domestic product at a constant price.
-It simply means that it is a measure of economy Gross domestic product at Constant price.
+The Real Gross domestic product is also referred to as the calculation of Gross domestic product at a constant price.
+It simply means that it is a measure of the economy’s Gross domestic product at a Constant price.
 Where the economy is inflationary or deflationary.
-Therefore, in order to calculate Real Gross domestic product, one needs to convert the value of goods and services at current prices to constant prices.
+Therefore, to calculate Real Gross domestic product, one needs to convert the value of goods and services at current prices to constant prices.

 We can use the following formula for conversion of GDP at current price into GDP at a constant price:

-Let understand the calculation of GDP at current and constant price with below example:
+Let understand the calculation of GDP at current and constant price with the below example:

 Domestic Product in 2005